ehrpg/qstar/docs/index.md

 ### Third: Roll Endurance and Health

-Use your race's endurance and health dice, and your new ability rank to roll endurance and health.
+Use your race's endurance and health die, and your new ability rank to roll endurance and health.
 Note these values on your character sheet.

 ### Fourth: Buy equipment